andtheWings/cook_county_suid_manuscript/content/01-abstract.md

 but it was not flexible enough to enumerate the number of deaths in a tract if that was any greater than a count of 2.

-CONCLUSIONS: Clinicians and public health practitioners should concentrate preventive efforts against SIDS in the specific geographic areas listed above.
+COUNCLUSIONS: Clinicians and public health practitioners should concentrate preventive efforts against SIDS in the specific geographic areas listed above.
 We shall explore why certain neighborhoods fared better or worse than expected by our model in order to identify